evedata.measurement subpackage

 measurement program can deal with.
 Hence, it may be a wise idea to create

-dedicated dataset classes in the radiometry
+dedicated dataset classes in the radiometry package for different types

 of experiments.
 The NeXus file format may be a good source of inspiration